Hannan-H/Data-Analysis-of-Use-Cars/README.md

 ## Overview

-This project analyzes a dataset of used cars to uncover insights into how various features—such as fuel type, horsepower, and other characteristics—affect their market price.
-The analysis is done in Python using Pandas and other data science libraries.
+This project analyzes a dataset of used cars to uncover insights into how various features: such as fuel type, horsepower, and other characteristics—affect their market price.
+The analysis is done in Python using Pandas, NumPy, Seaborn and Matplotlib.

 ## Dataset